yaroslaff/ArgAlias/README.md

 aa.nargs('--level')
 ~~~

 See [argparse_ex1.py](examples/argparse/argparse_ex1.py) for a real example.
-You do not need to use `skip_flags` or `nargs` for arguments which may be found after prefix (e.g. to "project show projectname -v").
-It's needed only when optinal argument may
+You do not need to use `skip_flags` or `nargs`:
+1. If you replace parameter anywhere in args (like "show" in example above), not using prefix.
+2. If options will go after alias (e.g. `script.py project del X --verbose`)